Panthenol: Provitamin B5 und die Wissenschaft des Heilens

 3. Heise, R. et al. (2012).
 Dexpanthenol modulates gene expression in skin.
 Skin Pharmacology and Physiology.

 This article is for informational purposes only and does not constitute medical advice.
-For personalized skincare advice, please consult a dermatologist.
+For individual skincare advice, please consult a dermatologist.

 Feuchtigkeitspflege Panthenol Provitamin B5 Regeneration Wundheilung